 That is not the cover yet.
 Of course, we want something that has a nice print or colour and is washable.

 Lay the cover fabric on a surface again, like you did earlier this time marking the fabric a little bigger than the first fabric because this time you will be sewing ahem.

 Cut your fabric and sew them around.
 Lay it flat again and place the plywood on top and cut slits where the bolts are.
 Whipstitch is where you cut the fabric to prevent it from fraying.

 With the cushioned plywood on top of the fabric, Insert a cord or garter through that hem, and pull it tight.
 Now you have the seat cover!

-For covering the tire, wrap your fabric around the tire, mark, and cut it.
+For covering the tire, wrap your fabric around the tire, mark it, and cut it.
 Again, allow for some hemstitching.

 Sew hems on all sides of the fabric.
 Then insert a cord/garter through the hem on the long sides of the fabric.
 Wrap it around the tire again and keep that measure by pinning the fabric.

 Remove it from the tire again, and permanently secure it by sewing except near the hem.